2017 brings long weekends for travel enthusiasts. Here’s how you should plan them

 The Christmas holiday begins from December 23rd which happens to be Saturday and extends till December 25th, Monday, when Christmas Eve is observed.

-During your Christmas vacations, you can plan an ultimate beach vacation at Lakshadweep.
-Whereas Kalpeni Island represents an ideal setting for scuba diving, Minocoy Island is ideal for activities such as canoeing.
+During your Christmas vacation, you can plan an ultimate beach vacation at Lakshadweep.
+Whereas Kalpeni Island represents an ideal setting for scuba diving, Minicoy Island is ideal for activities such as canoeing.

 What better way to end the year than with a trip to the most happening spot in India during December.
 Goa is the place known for beach parties, the Christmas celebrations, and adventure sports that the stunning beaches at cidade de goa have to offer.